Scored & ranked

 Performance against reference amps in the same bracket, and whether the amp's character pairs well across a range of headphones or speakers rather than being a single-pairing specialist.

-How to read the scores: A 9.0 amplifier is a category benchmark - usually a piece that combines reference-tier power, low-distortion electronics, and a coherent voicing.
+How to read the scores: A 9.0 amplifier is a category benchmark, usually a piece that combines reference-tier power, low-distortion electronics, and a coherent voicing.
 An 8.0 amp is the top of its price bracket without being category-defining.
 The lower the score, the more specific the flaw: insufficient power for the load, audible coloration that does not serve the music, or build quality below the price bracket.

 We do not score amplifiers by published wattage, by topology marketing, or by tube nostalgia.
 The rubric is built around real measurement into real loads and weeks of listening with the actual reference transducers downstream.